Canon AE-1 SLR

 Philips ToUcam Pro

 640 x 480 CCD webcam.
-This is the absolute best webcam for astrophotography.
-Excellent low-light sensativity.
+In the early 2000s, this was the absolute best webcam for astrophotography.
+Excellent low-light sensitivity.
 Unfortunately, this camera is no longer manufactured and is almost impossible to locate.
 As a result, I am very weary of doing a long exposure modification on it because I don't want to risk destroying what is basically an irreplacable camera.

 Logitech Quickcam Pro 3000, long exposure modified

-This puppy started out as an off-the-shelf Quickcam Pro 3000.
+This started out as an off-the-shelf Quickcam Pro 3000.
 Ordinarily, this camera can't run slower than five frames per second with a maximum shutter time of one fifth of a second, but I did a hardware modification, which involved soldering on the webcam's circuitboard, to turn it into a long exposure webcam.
 Consequently, I can theoretically take arbitrarily long exposures with this camera now.
+While the camera is shown with physical switches on a cabled remote control, I later converted it to electronic control, with the switches under the control of a serial port from software such as my own Keith's AstroImager.

 Philips Vesta 675, long exposure modified

 This camera is a Philips Vesta 675 which I have modded in similar fashion to the QuickCam Pro 3000.
 This mod is a little different though.
 I don't have a switch on the shutter.
-Instead it is permanantly disabled.
+Instead it is permanantly disabled and controlled electronically from a computer's serial port (or similar design).
 Otherwise, the two mods are very similar.